Dragon silk

 Dragon silk is a material created by Kraig Biocraft Laboratories of Ann Arbor, Michigan from genetically modified silkworms to create body armor.
 Dragon silk combines the elasticity and strength of spider silk.
 It has the tensile strength as high as 1.79 gigapascals (as much as 37%) and the elasticity above 38% exceeding the maximum reported features of the spider silk.
 It is reported that dragon silk is more flexible than the "Monster Silk" and stronger than the "Big Red, recombinant spider silk designed for increased strength.

 Mechanical properties

 Dragon silk has properties higher than that of any other fiber ever noticed.

 Tensile Strength

 Tensile strength of dragon silk is higher than that of steel (450-2000 MPa).
 The reported strength of dragon silk is as high as 1.79 GPa, which is 37% higher than the widely reported spider silk.
 Its tensile strength is higher than the "Big Red silk," which had been reported as the strongest fiber ever made.
-"Bid Red Silk" was developed in the same laboratories as dragon silk.
+"Big Red Silk" was developed in the same laboratories as dragon silk.